Five Handy Proofreading Tips And Tricks For Writers And Authors

 Reading silently and slowly is one of the best ways to improve your writing skills.
 It helps you to analyze and learn from your mistakes.

-Once you have completed your visual and electronic checks of each chapter, copy and paste each chapter back into a completely new Word document.
+Once you have completed your visual and electronic checks of each chapter, copy and paste each chapter back into a completely new document.

 This will be your final edited copy.